 DEVELOPING A POSITIVE WORK ENVIRONMENT 4) Group exercise (10 min.)
-The notes from the initial discussion exercise should be visible to the team during this exercise, as they represent both what the team currently does well and what the team could do better.
-Have the team split into smaller groups once more (4-6 people in each group).
+The notes from the initial discussion exercise should be visible to the team during this exercise using screensharing, as they represent both what the team currently does well and what the team could do better.
+Split the team again into smaller groups once more (4-6 people in each group).
 With the previously generated notes in mind, each group should come up with one or two initiatives that they believe would help generating a more positive work environment within the team.
 The groups should bear in mind that this could be both new initiatives, strengthening of initiatives that are already happening, or getting rid of things that are currently negatively impacting the work environment.
-The initiatives need to be within the team's own influence - not at an overall organisational or political level (e.g. the organisation's sick leave policy, or a 30-hour work week).
+The initiatives need to be within the team's own influence - not at an overall organisational or political level (e.g. the organisation's sick leave policy or a 30-hour work week).
 5) Team discussion (20 min.)
 Have each group feed back their initiatives to the whole team.
-Discuss the suggestions as a team, and identify three key initiatives you will work on to create or improve a positive work environment within the team.
+Discuss the suggestions as a team and identify key initiatives you will work on to create or improve a positive work environment within the team.
 This should take no more than 10 minutes.
-Once the 3 key initiatives have been identified, the team should find concrete actions to carry out each suggested initiative, as well as identify individuals who will take ownership for facilitating/carrying out the identified action items.
+Once the key initiatives have been identified, the team should find concrete actions to carry out each suggested initiative and identify individuals who will take ownership for facilitating/carrying out the identified action items.
 A team member or co-facilitator should take notes/fill in the Co-Lead outcome template to record the decisions made by the team.
 If any of the team's identified initiatives are related to stronger social support, consider following this session up with the Co-Lead session "Emotional Support in Teams".
 6) Close of session (5 min.)
 Give general feedback on the session.
 Notes can be collected and collated by one individual to maintain record of discussion.
+Let people know the time/date and topic of the next Co-Lead session.